pstaender/bucketnotes/README.md

   * minimalistic interface
   * auto-save
   * dark mode
+  * responsive (works on desktop, mobile and tablet)
   * different fixed-size fonts
   * supports a bit of markdown syntax
   * writes and reads text files from any s3 bucket